 Ancho is a dried chili originally from Mexico.
 When fresh it is called a pablano.

-*Coriander is a shared ingredient.
-Use half for this recipe.
+*Coriander is a shared ingredient, use half for this dish.

 Cook time: 30 minutes